QuantEcon/lecture-python-intro/lectures/linear_equations.md

 We also have a convention for *multiplying* two matrices.

-The rule for matrix multiplication generalizes the idea of inner products discussed above.
+The rule for matrix multiplication generalizes the idea of the inner products discussed above.

 If $A$ and $B$ are two matrices, then their product $A B$ is formed by taking